 There are three, the most common causes of the condensation problem on gas tank water heaters:

-One of the simplest solutions for the water heater condensation is to increase the temperature settings if the temperature is too low.
+One of the simplest solutions for water heater condensation is to increase the temperature settings if the temperature is too low.

 Check if there is a gas leak.
 Mix the soap and water in a spray bottle.
 Spray it on the gas connections (you can also apply the mixture with the sponge or paintbrush).
 It is easy to recognize if there is a leak because bubbles will form.
 Use the pipe wrench to tighten the fittings.

-Gas water heaters are similar to its electric counterparts; they utilize the water storage tank, insulation, dip tube, anode rod, and TPR valve, but use the gas burner for heating and venting system to remove the products of combustion.
+Gas water heaters are similar to their electric counterparts; they utilize the water storage tank, insulation, dip tube, anode rod, and TPR valve, but use the gas burner for heating and venting system to remove the products of combustion.

-The products of combustion are transferred outside using the venting system, which can be atmospheric, direct, power or power-direct, using the inside or outside air, and removing gases naturally or forced.
+The products of combustion are transferred outside using the venting system, which can be atmospheric, direct, power, or power-direct, using the inside or outside air, and removing gases naturally or forced.

 When the thermostat is satisfied, the unit is not working.
-However, when the temperature of the water drops below the set, the unit turns on.
+However, when the temperature of the water drops below the set, the unit turns on... read more.

-Note: For a gas water heater to operate correctly there must be an unobstructed water and gas delivery, including electric supply (if it is required), the water tank should be filled with water, the proper amount of air delivered and exhaust gases removed.
+Note: For a gas water heater to operate correctly, there must be an unobstructed water and gas delivery, including electric supply (if it is required), the water tank should be filled with water, the proper amount of air delivered, and exhaust gases removed.

-Regular maintenance and clean environment should be the first thing to consider when troubleshooting a gas water heater.
+Regular maintenance and a clean environment should be the first thing to consider when troubleshooting a gas water heater.